tidyverse/tidyverse.org/content/blog/tidymodels-2025-q1/index.md

 This will allow users to transition their existing code to only future and allow us to update existing documentation and training materials.

-We anticipate that the third stage, **removing foreach entirely**, will occur sometime before the 2025 Posit conference in September.
+We anticipate that the third stage, **removing foreach entirely**, will occur sometime before posit::conf(2025) in September.

-## The Next Cascade
+## Things to look forward to

-We are working hard on a few major initiatives that we plan on showing off at Posit conf.
+We are working hard on a few major initiatives that we plan on showing off at posit::conf(2025).

 First is integrated support for sparse **data**.
-The emphasis is on "data" because users can use sparse data frames _or_ the usual sparse matrix format.
+The emphasis is on "data" because users can use a data frame of sparse vectors _or_ the usual sparse matrix format.
 This is a big deal because it does not force you to convert non-numeric data into a numeric matrix format.
 Again, we’ll discuss this more in the future, but you should be able to use sparse data frames in parsnip, recipes, tune, etc.

 The second initiative is the longstanding goal of adding **postprocessing** to tidymodels.
 Just as you can add a preprocessor to a model workflow, you will be able to add a set of postprocessing adjustments to the predictions your model generates.
-See [Simon's blog post](https://www.simonpcouch.com/blog/2024-10-16-postprocessing/) and our [previous post](https://www.tidyverse.org/blog/2024/10/postprocessing-preview/) for a sneak peek.
+See our [previous post](https://www.tidyverse.org/blog/2024/10/postprocessing-preview/) for a sneak peek.

+Finally, this year's [summer internship](https://www.tidyverse.org/blog/2025/01/tidymodels-2025-internship/) focuses on supervised feature selection methods.
+We’ll also have releases (and probably another package) for these tools.

-These should come to fruition (and CRAN) around August 2025.
+These should come to fruition (and CRAN) before or around August 2025.

 ## Acknowledgements